DUI Lawyer in Norristown, PA

 While there are no statistics that show exactly how many people are arrested for DUIs each year in the county, we can get a picture of DUI convictions based on court-ordered Court Reporting Network (CRN) evaluations.
 These evaluations are in place to determine if the person arrested for a DUI needs court-reported rehabilitation and other treatment options.

 On average, Montgomery County performs about 2,750 CRNs annually.
 These evaluations are conducted before any trial takes place.
-Even those who accept a plea deal or take part in Accelerated Rehabilitative Disposition (ARD), thereby avoiding prosecution, generally still receive a CRN evaluation.
+Even those who accept a plea deal or participate in Accelerated Rehabilitative Disposition (ARD), thereby avoiding prosecution, generally receive a CRN evaluation.

 Though there are thousands of DUIs annually, the good news is that Montgomery County has relatively few drunk driving deaths every year.
 From 2015 to 2017, there were 0.71 deaths per 100,000 residents, making it the third-lowest county rate in Pennsylvania.
 By contrast, Susquehanna County saw a DUI fatality rate of 7.69 per 100,000 residents.